Beilis affair: Arrest

-Immediately after, Chaplinsky ordered Beilis's arrest.
-Lacking grounds for a standard arrest, he requested N. N. Kulyabko, head of the security department, to detain Beilis under the extraordinary "Regulation on Enhanced Security."
-After issuing the order, Chaplinsky went to report to Shcheglovitov, who was vacationing at his estate in Chernihiv Governorate.
+Immediately after, Chaplinsky ordered Beilis' arrest.
+Lacking grounds for a standard arrest, he requested N.N.
+Kulyabko, head of the security department, to detain Beilis under the extraordinary "Regulation on Enhanced Security."
+After issuing the order, Chaplinsky went to report to Shcheglovitov, who was vacationing at his estate in Chernigov Governorate.
 That night, from July 21 to 22, Beilis was arrested at his home by a detachment of 15 gendarmes led by Kulyabko.
-His nine-year-old son Pinkhas, a friend of Andryusha's, was also detained for three days at the security department.
+His nine-year-old son Pinkhas, a friend of Yushchinskyi's, was also detained for three days at the security department.
 When Chaplinsky informed the investigators, Fenenko refused to prosecute Beilis.
 Brandorf argued to Chaplinsky that pursuing Beilis based on such dubious "evidence" was impossible, but Chaplinsky countered that he "could not allow an Orthodox woman to be charged in a Jewish case".
 On August 3, Fenenko was forced to issue an arrest warrant for Beilis after a formal written order from Chaplinsky.
-Beilis's lawyer, Vasily Maklakov, later called the arrest "a capitulation of the authorities to the right wing, of justice to politics".
+Beilis' lawyer, Vasily Maklakov, later called the arrest "a capitulation of the authorities to the right wing, of justice to politics".

-Following Kazimir Shakhovsky's testimony, his wife Ulyana claimed that a beggar Anna Volkivna told her that when Zhenya Cheberyak, Yushchinsky, and another boy were playing at Zaitsev's estate, a man with a black beard living there grabbed Andryusha in her presence and dragged him to the kiln.
-Beggar A. V. Zakharova was interrogated and denied having such a conversation with Shakhovskaya.
-Nevertheless, Ulyana persisted, and while intoxicated, told investigator Polischuk that her husband Kazimir personally saw Beilis dragging Yushchinsky to the kiln on March 12.
+Following Kazimir Shakhovsky's testimony, his wife Ulyana claimed that a beggar Anna Volkivna told her that when Zhenya Cheberyak, Yushchinskyi, and another boy were playing at Zaitsev's estate, a man with a black beard living there grabbed Yushchinskyi in her presence and dragged him to the kiln.
+A.V.
+Zakharova, a beggar, was interrogated and denied having such a conversation with Shakhovskaya.
+Nevertheless, Ulyana persisted, and while intoxicated, told investigator Polishchuk that her husband Kazimir personally saw Beilis dragging Yushchinskyi to the kiln on March 12.

-Ulyana Shakhovskaya's claim about her conversation with Volkivna was corroborated by ten-year-old Kolya Kalyuzhny, who initially only said he knew Andryusha but was not part of his group.
+Ulyana Shakhovskaya's claim about her conversation with Volkivna was corroborated by ten-year-old Kolya Kalyuzhny, who initially only said he knew Yushchinskyi but was not part of his group.
 After speaking with Shakhovskaya and detectives, he returned to the investigator hours later with new testimony.
-In court, the Shakhovskys gave confused and contradictory testimony, revealing that detectives Vygranov and Polischuk had "visited" them, plied them with alcohol, and urged them to testify against Beilis, promising rewards or threatening exile to Kamchatka if they refused.
+In court, the Shakhovskys gave confused and contradictory testimony, revealing that detectives Vygranov and Polishchuk had "visited" them, plied them with alcohol, and urged them to testify against Beilis, promising rewards or threatening exile to Kamchatka if they refused.
 Additionally, after his initial testimony, Shakhovsky was beaten by individuals likely connected to Cheberyak.

-The Shakhovskys' neighbor and Cheberyak's acquaintance, shoemaker Mikhail Nakonechny, told Krasovsky that Shakhovsky said he would "pin" the case on Beilis because Beilis had reported him to detectives for stealing factory firewood.
+The Shakhovskys' neighbor and Cheberyak's acquaintance, shoemaker Mikhail Nakonechny, told Mykola Krasovsky that Shakhovsky said he would "pin" the case on Beilis because Beilis had reported him to detectives for stealing factory firewood.
 These were the only pieces of evidence against Beilis until November, when Kozachenko's statement was made.